tbogdanov/TimurBogdanov_API/README.md

 ## optionCombinationTest

 The test checks how `options` work when combined.
-We use the same text for all test data, but we change The text is made that there should be an error for each combination of options tested.
+We use the same text for all test data, but we change options.
+The text is made that there should be an error for each combination of options tested.

 `text=emily (emi38s) has has found a bug at https://yandex.ru`